Algebraic Bethe ansatz approach to the correlation functions of the one-dimensional bosons with attraction: Introduction

 The spectral problem for this model was solved in \cite{LiebL63,Lieb63}.
 The ground state energy and the wave function in the attractive case were studied in \cite{McG64,CalDG75}.
-A formulation of the model on the ABA language was given in \cite{Kul81,IzeKS83}.
+A formulation of the model in the ABA language was given in \cite{Kul81,IzeKS83}.
 A series of multiple integrals for correlation functions of this model was derived in \cite{Kor84,IzeKR87}.
 In \cite{KojKS97}, a representation for the correlation function was obtained in the form of a Fredholm determinant, depending on auxiliary quantum fields.
-Numerical analysis of correlation functions in the one-dimensional Bose gas with repulsion was carried out in \cite{CalCS07} using explicit formulas for form factors obtained within the framework of the ABA.
+Numerical analysis of correlation functions in the Lieb--Liniger model with repulsion was carried out in \cite{CauCS07} using explicit formulas for form factors obtained within the framework of the ABA.

 In \cite{CalC07a,CalC07b}, the dynamical correlation functions of one-dimensional bosons with attraction at zero temperature were studied.
 The calculation method was based on the expansion of correlation functions over form factors, which in turn were previously calculated using the ABA.
 It was shown that taking into account only two types of excited states already provides good accuracy for correlations.